Ashinomaki-Onsen Station: Platforms

-Adjacent stations

 Bus, Love and Peach, the station master cats

 The station is home to Bus (ばす, Basu), a long-haired cat who acts as the station master in a manner similar to Tama of Kishi Station.
 Bus was named after the Catbus from My Neighbor Totoro.
 Bus had been a resident of the station since June, 2000.
 She was appointed as the honorary stationmaster in April 2008.
 She had worked with a human station master and retired in December 2015.
 Love (らぶ, Rabu) succeeded the honorary stationmaster.
 He started working with them from July, 2014.
 Bus stayed in the station also after retirement with the title of honorary stationmaster of admirable longevity.
 She died on April 22, 2016.
 On October 14, 2017, Peach (ぴーち, Pichi), who is Love's younger brother, was appointed as the rail manager (Head of facilities management).
 He retired in March 2020.
 Sakura (さくら, Sakura), who is a younger sister of Love and Peach, began to work as an apprentice station staff in the spring 2020.
 She was appointed as an attendant on April 17, 2021.
 On October 5, 2022, Love died at the age of eight.
+On November 5, 2023, Sakura was appointed as the honorary stationmaster.

 History

 Ashinomaki-Onsen Station opened on November 1, 1927, as Kamimiyori Station (上三寄駅, Kamimiyori-eki).
-The station was renamed to its present name on July 16, 1987.
+The station was transferred to the ownership of the Aizu Railway on 16 July 1987.